Emergency Preparedness Week Toolkit

 Suggested Email to Employees

-Natural disasters may be beyond our control, but there are ways to reduce the risk and the impact of whatever emergency we might face - whether natural or human-induced.
+Natural disasters may be beyond our control, but there are ways to reduce the risk and the impact of whatever emergency we might face.

-Emergency Preparedness Week (May 3-9, 2020) encourages Canadians to take concrete actions to be better prepared to protect themselves and their families during emergencies.
-This special week is a national effort of provincial and territorial emergency management organizations, and Public Safety Canada.
+Emergency Preparedness Week (May 7-13, 2023) encourages Canadians to take concrete actions to be better prepared to protect themselves and their families during emergencies.
+This special week is a national effort lead by Public Safety Canada, provincial and territorial emergency management organizations, Indigenous organizations, non-governmental organizations, and private sector.

 I encourage you to contact (name and number of emergency coordinator), our departmental emergency coordinator to learn about our role in emergency response.

 By taking a few simple steps, you can become better prepared to face a range of emergencies – anytime, anywhere.
 It is important to:

 - Know the risks – Although the consequences of disasters can be similar, knowing the risks specific to our community and our region can help you better prepare.